Not a Stick

 Blend, segment, and spell

-- With word blending cards (see below), have the children make new words by changing the vowel or the first consonant(s):
+- Have the children make new words by using the word cards for word blending by changing the vowel or the first consonant(s):

 - Change the beginning sound: pick → kick; tick → lick; stick → trick